notGahan/notGahan/README.md

 # notGahan
-# This repository is for App Design and Coding subject
+This repository is for App Design and Coding subject.
-# Consists of assignments
+Consists of assignments.